 Generous welcome offer

-Although the bonus spending requirement is on the higher side at a $6,000 minimum spend, you’ll still enjoy a full six months to earn the bonus, which is double the timeframe typically offered on rewards cards.
+Although the bonus spending requirement is on the higher side at an $8,000 minimum spend, you’ll still enjoy a full six months to earn the bonus, which is double the timeframe typically offered on rewards cards.

 Luxury Lounge access

 One of the plushest benefits of the Amex Platinum card is access to the entire American Express Global Lounge collection, covering more than 1,000 airports around the world.
 This includes Priority Pass, Delta Sky Club and Airspace lounges, as well as Amex-exclusive Centurion Lounges.
 Both the primary cardholder and authorized users get access to these lounges, along with two guests apiece (keep in mind that you’ll have to pay a $195 fee to add authorized users; see rates and fees).